percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/vmware.md

 ### Reconfigure with UI

+To reconfigure the interface with the UI:
+{.power-number}

 1. If started, shut down the virtual machine.
 2. In the VMware main window, select the imported virtual machine.
 3. Click *Virtual Machine* → *Settings...*.